wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Versions of Kubernetes are listed at:

 * <a target="_blank" href="https://kubernetes.io/releases/">kubernetes.io/releases</a> website
-* <a target="_blank" href="https://github.com/kubernetes/kubernetes/releases">github.com/kubernetes/kubernetes/releases</a> where Kubernetes source code  is open-sourced, its releases</a>:
+* <a target="_blank" href="https://github.com/kubernetes/kubernetes/releases">github.com/kubernetes/kubernetes/releases</a> where Kubernetes source code  is open-sourced, its releases:
 <br /><br />

 History: